Dog and Cat Ultrasound in Sharon

-While digital radiography allows us to examine the condition of your pet’s bones and detect signs of arthritis or fracture, our pet ultrasound machine enables us to study the heart and abdominal organs in greater detail.
-Ultrasound is the second most common imaging tool next to radiography and allows us to examine organs in real time.
+While digital x-ray allows us to examine the condition of your pet’s bones and detect signs of arthritis or fracture, our dog and cat ultrasound machine enables us to study the heart and abdominal organs in greater detail.
+Ultrasound is the second most common imaging tool next to x-rays and allows us to examine organs in real time.
 In addition, we can adjust positioning for the best possible image.
-At Sharon Veterinary Clinic, we are happy to offer our animal ultrasound services because it gives us the ability to go above and beyond in the care of your pet.
+At Sharon Veterinary Clinic, we are happy to offer our dog and cat ultrasound services because it gives us the ability to go above and beyond in the care of your pet.

 Our veterinary team utilizes the Esaote ultrasound machine to produce the clearest, highest-quality images of your pet’s cardiac, abdominal, and musculoskeletal systems.
-As a result, image acquisition time is greatly reduced, and, like radiography, the procedure is completely painless.
-Our pet ultrasound capabilities include the following:
+As a result, image acquisition time is greatly reduced, and, like x-rays, the procedure is completely painless.
+Our dog and cat ultrasound capabilities include the following:

 - General imaging to examine the shape and texture of soft tissue organs